SnazzyBazzy/Apple-BLE-Spam-/README.md

 # Apple-BLE-Spam-
-Disclaimer i did not make this I dont take any gredit for it Installation Instructions
+Disclaimer I Did Not Make This I Dont Take Any Credit For It Installation Instructions

 Its Also On The Newest Version For Unleshed https://github.com/DarkFlippers/unleashed-firmware/releases/tag/unlshd-063